periodic/LoLLogs/presentation/presentation.md

 Haskell is great at generalizations, but it's often easiest to start with a practical case.
 I (Drew) have been collecting this data for a few months now, and it is complex enough to supply an interesting test-set.

-What is Yesod
+Yesod
 ================================

 * MVC RESTful Web Framework
 * Uses type safety to ensure correctness and prevents security vulnerabilities
-* Includes template languages for HTML, CSS, and Javascript
+* Includes DSLs/templates for HTML, CSS, and Javascript
 * Uses Haskell extensions like QuasiQuotes, TemplateHaskell, TypeFamilies, and MultiParamTypeClasses

 # Yesod site